GloomyGrave/Sinsy-NG/README.md

 ===============================================================================
        The HMM-Based Singing Voice Synthesis System "Sinsy" version 0.92 release December 25, 2015

-The Sinsy is an HMM-Based Singing Voice Synthesis System.
-It has been being developed by Sinsy working group (see "Who we are" below) and some graduate students in Nagoya Institute of Technology (see "AUTHORS" in the same directory).

 *******************************************************************************
                                     Copying
 *******************************************************************************

-The Sinsy is released under the Modified BSD license (see http://www.opensource.org/).
-Using and distributing this software is free (without restriction including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this work, and to permit persons to whom this work is furnished to do so) subject to the conditions in the following license:

 /* ----------------------------------------------------------------- */
 /*           The HMM-Based Singing Voice Synthesis System "Sinsy"    */